128technology/docs/docs/plugin_monitoring_agent.md

 Configuring the file output will write metrics to the local filesystem.
 This can be useful for testing or as a backup data source in case network connectivity issues prevent data from reaching the intended collection endpoint.

 The file output is one of the built in available types for the monitoring agent plugin.
-The various configuration options available under `authority > monitoring > output > file` are as follows
+The various configuration options available under `authority > monitoring > output > file` are as follows:

 | Element | Type        | Description                                                 |
 | ------- | ----------- | ----------------------------------------------------------- |